hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-02-apple-watch-suunto-spartan.markdown

 image: https://c5.staticflickr.com/6/5450/9599011940_504b6d399e_k.jpg
 ---

 Apple and Suunto recently announced their new smartwatches - the Apple Watch Series 2 and the Suunto Spartan HR.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 As I wear my watch mainly for running and hiking, I am interested in a product which is water resistant and offers a long battery life.